• Home

 Divide the batter evenly into two greased and parchment lined 8 inch cake pans and smooth the tops with a butter knife.

-Bake the cakes in the center rack at 350 degrees Fahrenheit for 45-48 minutes until the top is slightly springy when carefully poked.
+Bake the cake in the center rack at 350 degrees Fahrenheit for 45 minutes.

 Remove cakes from the oven and let them cool in the cake pans.

-Once the cakes have cooked completely, take them out of the pan and slice them in half horizontally to create 4 thinner layers of cake.
+Once the cakes have cooled completely, take them out of the pan and slice them in half horizontally to create 4 thinner layers of cake.

 If the tops of your cakes have domes, you can very carefully slice them off to make the tops flat.